dylan-lang/dylan-tool/README.md

-match the name of an existing package in the [Catalog](https://github.com/cgay/pacman-catalog), and if a subdirectory by this name doesn't exist in the workspace file's directory, dylan-tool will do the initial checkout for you.
-If you're creating a new package then you'll need to create the directory yourself, create a pkg.json file inside it, and then run `dylan-tool update` and it will fetch the package's dependencies for you.
+match the name of an existing package in the [Catalog](https://github.com/cgay/pacman-catalog), and if a subdirectory by this name doesn't exist in the workspace file's directory, the `dylan` tool will do the initial checkout for you.
+If you're creating a new package then you'll need to create the directory yourself, create a pkg.json file inside it, and then run `dylan update` and it will fetch the package's dependencies for you.

 ## The Registry